Scordo/exfil-docker/README.md

 Minimum system requirements are:

 * 2 CPUs
-* 8GiB RAM
+* 4GiB RAM
-* 5GB of disk space (approx. 1 GB for the container with steam and approx. 4 GB for the downloaded exfile server in `/home/steam/exfil-dedicated/`)
+* 5GB of free disk space (approx.  400 MB for the docker image, 200 MiB for the docker container and 4300 MiB for the volume - the downloaded exfil server in `/home/steam/exfil-dedicated/`)

 ### Environment Variables